 "In many ways, I see Maine as a strategic advantage to us,” said Nevue, who highlighted his companies’ investment in people.
 “We end up with a workforce that is extremely pleased and happy to be on board in a tech company, and they’re beholden to the organization.
 People tend to stay with you.

 “Today, the competition for talent is starting to heat up here in Maine, which is good,” he said.

-As Maine's tech economy continues to grow, the state will need schools like USM to help provide education and research, said Shaw, an alumnus who earned his M.B.A. in 1976.
-He Shaw founded IDEXX Laboratories in 1983 and served as its CEO until 2002.
+As Maine's tech economy continues to grow, the state will need schools like USM to help provide education and research, said Shaw, an alumnus who earned his M.B.A. at USM in 1976.
+He founded IDEXX Laboratories in 1983 and served as its CEO until 2002.

 “I think we’re starting to get there in southern Maine.
-I think part of critical mass is campus,” Shaw said.
-“To really thrive, typically public entities create campus environments for high tech entities.”
+I think part of the critical mass is the USM campus,” Shaw said.
+“To really thrive, typically public entities create campus environments for high-tech entities.”

 USM has several such creative spaces working with the business community, including the John Mitchell Center, where engineering programs are headquartered, and the Michael E. Dubyak Center for Digital Science & Innovation, Cummings said.

 “We are trying to set up the creative spaces on our campuses with an entrepreneurial spirit, and we’re linking together our programs on business, engineering and digital science so that our young entrepreneurs can also learn business basics needed to achieve,” Cummings said.

 The webinar also includes Shaw’s work as a filmmaker with the short film, “Maine’s Tech Economy at the Bicentennial.”